 All absences under this policy must be submitted to the Chief Academic Officer in writing at least two weeks prior to the desired absence, containing a precise explanation of how the requested holiday is related to a reason of faith, conscience or an organized activity conducted by a religious organization.
 If deemed in alignment with the policy, the student will receive a document with date(s) of the approved absences (must be full days).
 The student is solely responsible for ensuring the documentation authorizing the absence is provided to each of the instructors whose classes or assignments are affected by the absence.
-The instructor(s) will determine, within two days after receiving the notification, what adjustments, if any, will need to be made for the student to make up assignment or take the test before or after the regularly scheduled date.
+The instructor(s) will determine, within two days after receiving the notification, what adjustments, if any, will need to be made for the student to make up assignments or tests missed during the absence(s), and the instructor may require that the student submit the assignment or take the test before or after the regularly scheduled date.
 If the student fails to notify the instructor of an authorized absence under this policy, the instructor is not obligated to make accommodations.